vivaria/edisonrul.ing/docs/source/cards/g/gray-wing.md

 ### Card Rulings

-●Discarding 1 card is a cost.
+*   Discarding 1 card is a cost.
-●You can't discard 2 cards to gain more attacks.
+*   You can't discard 2 cards to gain more attacks.